In need of cake flour, but don’t have time to run to the store? Here’s how to make a homemade cake flour substitute from two pantry staples.

 That’s all there is to it!

-Now that you have the basic formula – get baking!
+Now that you have the basic know-how to make cake flour – get baking!
 This homemade cake flour substitute is perfect in any of these recipes!